feliciahsieh/practice/article.md

 - One of the most important recurring thing to take note, however, is the system requirement for majority vote for many operations, among all redundancies for the system to work.

-# With so many redundancy in place, how does it still fail?
+# With so many redundancies in place, how does it still fail?

 First off... that depends on your definition of failure...